-There may be other reasons for your doctor to recommend an X-ray of the skull.
+There may be other reasons for your healthcare provider to recommend an X-ray of the skull.

 What are the risks of a skull X-ray?

-You may want to ask your doctor about the amount of radiation used during the procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can inform your health care providers.
-Risks associated with radiation exposure may be related to the cumulative number of X-ray exams and/or treatments over a long period.
+You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
+It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can inform your healthcare providers.
+Risks associated with radiation exposure may be related to the cumulative number of X-ray exams or treatments over time.

 There may be other risks depending upon your specific medical condition.
-Be sure to discuss any concerns with your doctor prior to the procedure.
+Be sure to discuss any concerns with your healthcare provider before the procedure.

 What happens during a skull X-ray?

 An X-ray may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Procedures may vary depending on your condition and your healthcare provider's practices.

 Generally, an X-ray procedure of the skull follows this process: